hrinn/gridflow/README.md

 ![GridFlow Logo](src/resources/logo.png)
 ---
 GridFlow is a power grid builder and simulator focused on energy flow.
 This is a Cal Poly Capstone project in partnership with Vandenberg Air Force Base.
+For a detailed behavior and usage description, please visit the [Wiki](https://github.com/hrinn/gridflow/wiki).

 ![Sample Grid Image](src/resources/gridsnip.PNG)

-## Install & Run
+## Getting the Source Code
 These instructions are for IntelliJ IDEA
 1. Clone the repository.
 2. Launch IntelliJ and choose open/import project.
 Pick the gridflow folder you just cloned.